jose-techcode/SysAdmin-Tool/README.md

 # 8.2.
 Run in Docker (with makefile)

-- Execute this makefile command to build docker image and scan with trivy tool
+- Execute this makefile command to build Docker image and scan with Trivy

 make image